-Alas, all but one of these online philosophy conferences have ceased.
-While participants found these conferences highly rewarding, the organizers found the workload of annual conference organizing to be unsustainable (Buckner, Byrd, & Schwenkler, 2015b).
+Alas, all but one of these online conferences have ceased.
+While participants found these conferences highly rewarding, the organizers found the workload of annual conference organizing to be unsustainable.
 So one might wonder how to replicate the online conference so as to share the burden of serving the profession.
-Further, one might wonder why philosophers should take on this particular burden in the first place.
-What do we actually know about online philosophy conferences and how they compare to traditional conferences?
-This chapter addresses some of these inquires by explaining the methods of one of the longest-running online philosophy conferences, sharing its quantitative and qualitative results, and highlighting the relative advantages of the online philosophy conference model.
+Further, one might wonder why scholars should take on this particular burden in the first place.
+What do we actually know about online conferences and how they compare to traditional conferences?
+This chapter addresses some of these inquires by explaining the methods of one of the longest-running online philosophy conferences, sharing its quantitative and qualitative results, and highlighting the relative advantages of the online conference model.

-Design & Evaluation Considerations
+Design and Evaluation Considerations

-Conferences can serve a wide range of needs, from pre-publication peer-review to dialogue about the profession's climate.
+Conferences can serve a wide range of needs, from pre-publication peerreview to dialogue about the academy's climate.
 Given this wide range of needs, conference design and evaluation involves many considerations.
-This chapter will focus on three elements that are relevant to designing and evaluating conferences: data, workload, inclusivity, emergency resilience, and sustainability.
+This chapter will focus on a few elements that are relevant to designing and evaluating conferences: data, workload, inclusivity, emergency resilience and sustainability.